smithg09/Deno_REST_API/README.md

 ```sh
 deno run --allow-env --allow-write --allow-read --allow-plugin --allow-net --unstable index.ts
 ```
 This will start the local server on PORT 4000.
 Port can be changed from `config/environment.ts` file.
-Once server is started, Test using Postmann
+Once server is started, Test using Postman.
 * Available Routes :
     - /users : GET
     - /user  : POST